How to Buy Rigid Foam Insulation (With R-Value Chart)

 Unfortunately, that also means it’s the most expensive option of the three types.

-As I mentioned earlier, an insulation’s R-value represents the resistance to the transfer of heat.
+As I mentioned earlier, an insulation’s R-value represents the resistance to heat transfer.

 This number is usually based on a temperature of 75°F, so extreme temperatures one way or the other will alter the R-value.